amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 ### app.module.ts

-We are going to be using this file a lot.
-The most important part is the content inside the `@NgModule`, where we have `declarations`, `imports` `providers` and `bootstrap`.
-We are going to explain in each on later.
-For now focus on the `AppComponent` references.
-Let's see what's going on there.
+We are going to be using this file often.
+The most important part is the metadata inside the `@NgModule`.
+There we have `declarations`, `imports`, `providers` and `bootstrap`.

+- Declarations: goes all your components (e.g. AppComponent, TodoComponent)
+- Imports: routes and modules go here.
+- Bootstrap: list the component you want to load when the app starts.
+In our case is `AppComponent`.

 ### app.component.ts

-This looks a little similar to module, but instead of `@NgModule` we have `@Component`.
-Again, the most imporant part is the value of the attributes.
+This looks a little similar to the app module, but instead of `@NgModule` we have `@Component`.
+Again, the most important part is the value of the attributes (metadata).
 We have `selector`, `templateUrl` and `styleUrls`.
 This what they mean:

 -  `selector`: is the name of the component.
 Remember that we had `<app-root>Loading...</app-root>`?
 This is where is defined.
-- `templateUrl`: This is where the HTML code is. `<app-root>` will be replace to whatever you have on the template.
+`templateUrl`: This is where the HTML code is. `<app-root>` will be replaced for whatever you have in the template.
 - `styleUrls`: You can have styles that only applies to this component.
 This is pretty neat!
-You can change the styles with confidence knowing that it won't bleed to other pars of the website.
+You can change the styles with confidence knowing that it won't bleed to other parts of the website.

 Inside the `AppComponent` class you can define variables (e.g. `title`) that are used in the templates (e.g. `{{title}}`).